 Loss and theft aren't the only terrible things that can happen to your iPhone — dropping it can be just as bad.
-To make sure yours is always protected, check out our guides to the best iPhone 13 Pro Max cases, best iPhone 13 Pro cases and best iPhone 13 cases.
-If you end up needing a new Apple phone, make sure you head over to our list of the best iPhone 13 deals for great prices.
+To make sure yours is always protected, check out our guides to the best iPhone 15 Pro Max cases, best iPhone 15 Pro cases and best iPhone 15 cases.

 Here's how to protect your iPhone from thieves in just 3 steps